Nathan-Satt/Nathan-Satt.github.io/project2.md

 Fig 3.
 Sorted list of scores

 ![screenshot](images/winner.png)
-Fig 3.
+Fig 4.
 Name of the winner and their score
 ## 3. Additional Considerations

-Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.
+For this progran to work the list of names must be stored in a file called scores.txt and the format must be a name followed by a space and then the score.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).